Luisa13/Algorithms/Algorithms/Graphs/README.md

 - Number of operation to make a network connected.

 ### Depth First Search
 Use a stack for traverse it.
 DFS by itself doesn't guarantee the shortest path, only a path.
+Therefore use DFS when you want to **exhaust** all possibilities, and check which one is the best/count the number of all possible ways.

-- Find connected components, so therefore island count type problems and island variants.
+- Find connected components (ideal for island count type problems and island variants).
 - Shortest time.
 - Finding Bridges of graph.

 ### Breadth First Search
 Use a queue for traverse it.
-BFS guarantees visiting all nodes at distance 1 before those at distance 2, etc.
+BFS guarantees visiting all nodes at distance 1 before those at distance 2, etc, which means it gives an optimal solution.
+Therefore use BFS when you want to find the **shortest** path from a certain source node to a certain destination.
+(Or more generally, the smallest number of steps to reach the end state from a given initial state.)

 - Shortest path*.
 - Coloring graph.